dmdna/PinballBD/README.md

 ## Resources

 Everything we used for this project was either part of or derived from the default assets provided by Unreal Engine 5.
-This includes Static Meshes, Materials, Particle Effects
+This includes Static Meshes, Materials, Particle Effects, etc.